shawenyao/jekyll-now/_posts/2020-05-03-Turnip-Pricing.md

 $$

 ## Final Thoughts
 Note that for the purpose of this exercise, a risk-free rate of 0 is assumed.
-This really isn't as bad as it sounds for 2 reasons:
+This really isn't as bad as it sounds for two reasons:
 * starting from April 23rd, the interest rate has been slashed to [near-zero](https://kotaku.com/nintendo-slashes-interest-rates-in-animal-crossing-new-1843019628)
 * the in-game interest doesn't accrue intramonth anyway